Ramkarthik/kramkarthik.com/src/content/posts/2020-yearly-review.md

 ## Working from home for a fully remote team

 Replika Software is a completely remote team.
 Most of our team is spread out in the US.
-Since almost everyone is working from these days, it still hasn't hit me that I'm working for a fully remote team.
+Since almost everyone is working from home these days, it still hasn't hit me that I'm working for a fully remote team.
 And because the team is great, it has been easy for me to work from Chennai, having almost a 12 hour difference with the rest of the team.

 ## Highlights of 2020